securegns/notes/terraform.md

 - If secrets do not have keyvault depends on, the kv is deleted first, then the terraform throws error that can not delete secrets
 - Sometimes we add some data part(JSON?XML etc), and then perform terraform apply, says nothing changed.
 - I deployed 1 k8s with 2 nodes, 1 with GPU and 1 without GPU.
 As GPU instances were not avaialible, it deployed the EKS +1 non gpu node and exited the script with error.
+- Missing privileges for SPN for the SPN for terraform